sayansinha5/sayansinha5/README.md

 ## Connect with Me

-Feel free to explore my repositories and connect with me if to chat about tech!
+Feel free to explore my repositories and happy to chat about tech!

 - 🌐 [LinkedIn](https://www.linkedin.com/in/sayansinha5)
 - 🐦 [Twitter](https://twitter.com/sayansinha51)